jkredzvr/HoloTouch/README.md

 - To improve the performance of the application, it is recommended to minimize and reduce the number of meshes of the model as much as possible.
 - It is also recommended that the 3D Model has a flat base allowing it to be easier affixed to a board or flat surface with the image tracking markers.
 - **NOTE:**  Keep in mind the measurement scale of the selected 3D model and the axis the model is oriented in.
 Typical 3D modelling tools align the z-axis to be "UP", however Unity's coordinate system treats y-axis to be UP.
 If possible, in a 3D modelling software program
-	- orient the model's o if the imported 3D model is rotated, then coordinates were different.
+	- position the origin of the coordinate system to be located to the model's lower left corner
-	- position the origin of the coordinate system to be located to the model's lower corner.
+	- reorient the model so the up direction (height) of the model is aligned with the modelling software's y axis.
+The model's length will be in the modelling software's -x axis, and the width will be along the modelling software's z axis.
 ![Vuforia Target Images2](https://github.com/jkredzvr/HoloTouch/blob/master/Documentation/Images/ModellingCoordinates.PNG)

 ## Configuring Project